fedorov-ao/Vintage-Extended-Support/README.rst

 99% of you won't have problem switching to `vintageous`_

-Stick to this one if you really can't get used to the subtle difference between the two
+Stick to this one if you really can't get used to the subtle difference between the two (myself is trying)

 .. _vintageous: https://github.com/guillermooo/Vintageous